 The team excels for its services both in advisory and litigious labour matters.
 “The lawyers have deep technical knowledge, are committed to the client and stay up to date regarding changes in the law” as Chambers Latin America reviews.
 They represented all of the Uruguayan financial entities in the collective bargaining agreement negotiations with the banking union and the government as well as the Chamber of Insurance Companies.
 Other recent work highlights include advising Banque Heritage in all labour aspects of the purchase of Lloyd’s Bank; assisting Citibank (Citi Asesores) and Christophersen (Tramaco) in labour claims; and Chery Socma on collective agreements due to union conflicts.

-The team “shows clear leadership in the oil and gas industries” as Chambers Latin America states, advising 3 out of 5 international companies with oil and gas exploration rights in Uruguay: Tullow Oil, British Gas and Total.
+The team “shows clear leadership in the oil and gas industries” as Chambers Latin America states, advising the 3 international companies with oil and gas exploration rights in Uruguay: Tullow Oil, British Gas/Shell and Total.
 Moreover, it facilitated the implementation of the exclusive natural gas pipeline transporting natural gas from Argentina to Uruguay.
 The team also leads in renewable energies advising (either from the financing, sponsor or investor side), over 50% of the wind farms that contracted with the state-owned power company UTE and in the development of wind farms, photovoltaic farms and biomass power plants.